AaronV77/Bourne_Again_and_Again_Shell/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Make sure that the system is compatable with your environment, if it doesn't then please post an issue and I will correct it accordinly.
-For any other questions or concerns, consult the Wiki in GitHub.
-I have put up documents for the application there and hopefully that will answer your questions, if not send me a message!
+These instructions will get you started working with Thursday and if you are looking to contribute to the project then there are gist documents to help with that too.
+If you are looking to contribute, then I would recommend forking the project.
+Just a little information you are probably wondering why the repo code is split between offline and online.
+Well, until this weekend Thursday only worked on top of Bash, but now I am starting to make Thursday run on its own.
+So the online is for the standalone version, and the offline is for running the project on top of bash.
+If you are having any issues with getting code to work, then please post an issue.
+Again I have GitHub Gist documents for the project for both contributing to the project and being able to understand how the project works.
+Hopefully they will answer any questions that you may have, but if not please send me an email!

 ## Warnings